roberto-o-r/DailyPrayer-Android/README.md

-# Daily Prayer App
+# Daily Prayer

 https://play.google.com/store/apps/details?id=com.isscroberto.dailyprayerandroid

-Daily Prayer gives you prayers of comfort, courage, and hope for every day of the year, each with a corresponding verse from the Bible.
+Daily Prayer gives you prayers of comfort, courage, and hope for every day of the year from a RSS source.